 Twentieth Century Architecture: the C20 Journal

-This scholarly journal (free to members) is published about once a year.
+This scholarly journal (free to members) is published about once every two years.
 Each issue of around 160 pages tackles a general topic (such as housing or conservation) in depth, with specially commissioned articles by experts in the field, accompanied by high quality illustrations.
 Most journals are still available.
 You can also order copies of past journals published under our previous name, the Thirties Society by emailing coordinator(a)c20society.org.uk.

 20th Century Architects

 Books help to establish reputations yet there are many great British architects from the twentieth century for whose names you would search a library catalogue in vain.
 To make up for some of the missing names, the series Twentieth Century Architects was launched in 2008, in collaboration with English Heritage and the RIBA, and nine titles have been published so far.
 See details and buy.